 One cat expert, Krieger, explains that the nearest cat herding happens when cats bunt each other’s heads.
-He explains that this form of communication shows other cats of their approval.
+He explains that this form of communication shows other cats their approval.
 They will touch heads to single out who is for the association within their living setup.
 Over time, a group of cats in the same living space will share a communal scent that bottom lines their cooperation.
 They do not customize this behavior when communicating the same matter to humans.

 The cat is anatomically mixing their scent with our bodily smell when they rub against our legs in the street.
-A cat will not touch you with a ten-foot pole if you do not have an understanding with them.
+A cat will not touch you with a ten-foot pole if you do not have an understanding of them.
 Touching you shows that they allow you into their midst and presence.
 Their verbal communication would say that you are a part of their group along with their other cat friends in the vicinity.

-Dr. Stephanie Borns is a professor of Animal Behavior at the Tufts University in North Grafton in Mass who understands the predatory behavior of cats.
+Dr. Stephanie Borns is a professor of Animal Behavior at Tufts University in North Grafton Mass who understands the predatory behavior of cats.
 He states that they use all their sensory gifts to pull out information from their environment.
 A cat will rub against your legs to estimate their likeness to your personality.

 Adopted stray cats use these olfactory senses to size up visitors within the home.
-They will persist the behavior if they estimate that the person is of an amicable personality.
+They will persist in the behavior if they estimate that the person is of an amicable personality.
 Dr. Stephanie, however, warns that the practice may not always be an invitation for affection with all cats.
 It is prudent that you wait and watch the cat while they circle your feet before attempting to return the physical attention.

 A show of love

-A cat can afford to ignore you all day if you spend your time next to their living spaces.
+A cat can afford to ignore you all day if you spend your time next to its living spaces.
 They may, however, give in to the temptation of rubbing against your legs when you get back home from a vacation.
 Stray cats who begin to let you in will tear down their defensive walls by giving you tiny physical touches.
 Gentler cats will spend a bit of their evening at your feet while you take your dinner.
 This display of love will be evident when they get accustomed to the new home addition, such as a newborn or a visitor.

 Why would the cat target the legs?

-Do you understand the difference when you bump fists with a friend and when you hold a friendly hug for longer than a second?
+Do you understand the difference between when you bump fists with a friend and when you hold a friendly hug for longer than a second?
 This physical reaction also applies to cats when they interact with cats.
 Why do cats choose to touch your leg?
 Do they decide to rub themselves solely on human feet?

 A cat will rub against your face when they feel an intimate connection with the person.
 They will add a head bump when they want to communicate their friendliness.
 It is usually the more elderly or confident cats that will not have a problem bumping their heads with yours.

 Choosing to rub their body parts against our legs is a cautious choice when trying to interact.
 While it does signify affection and acceptance, it is not as intimate as a head bump.
 Rubbing the lowest parts of our bodies gives them enough physical contact while giving them space from intense interactions with our faces or touchy hands.
-Comfortable and confident cats may end the association by wrapping their tail around the legs as the last sign of their warm extension to humans they like.
+Comfortable and confident cats may end the association by wrapping their tail around their legs as the last sign of their warm extension to humans they like.